Love Overcomes Fear

 - Dr. David E. Garland, “Philippians,” The Expositor’s Bible Commentary, vol. 12, Ephesians–Philemon, ed.
 Tremper Longman III and David E. Garland.
 Grand Rapids: Zondervan, 2006.

-Portions of this meditation are adapted from Ella’s forthcoming memoir, RECLAIMING JOY, to be published by the Baylor University Press in 2018.
+Portions of this meditation are adapted from Ella’s memoir, RECLAIMING JOY, published by 1845 Books, an imprint of the Baylor University Press, in 2018.